YottaDB/YDBDoc/GTMAdminOps/mlocks.rst

 * SHOW -ALL -WAIT displays both -ALL and -WAIT information.

 * When a process abandons a "wait" request, that request may continue to appear in LKE SHOW -WAIT displays.
-This appearance is harmless, and is automatically eliminated if the YottaDB/GT.M lock management requires the space which it occupies.
+This appearance is harmless, and is automatically eliminated if the YottaDB lock management requires the space which it occupies.

 Use the following procedure to display all LOCKs active in the database(s) defined by the current global directory.